Ait Ben Haddou → Merzouga: Sights, Smells and Serpents of the Dades Valley

-The Festival of Roses usually takes place within the first two weeks of May, but the dates – like the harvest – vary from year to year.
+The Festival of Roses usually takes place within the first two weeks of May.
+But much like the harvest, the dates vary from year to year.
 Check with the Morocco National Office of Tourism for the official dates.

-After another 15 miles (22 km), you’ll reach Boumalne Dadès.
-At this point, you have a major choice to make!
+After another 15 miles (22 km), you’ll reach Boumalne Dades.
+It’s decision time.

 The Serpentine Road

-Shortly after passing the Monkey Fingers, you’ll approach the grand finale: the iconic Serpentine Road.
-Follow the winding road up to the top and stop at Café-restaurant Timzzillite Chez Mohamed, where you can enjoy the breathtaking view with some hot mint tea.
+The grand finale of this drive is the iconic Serpentine Road.
+Follow the winding highway up toward the village of Tisdrine and stop at Café-restaurant Timzzillite Chez Mohamed.
+Here, you can enjoy the breathtaking view with some hot mint tea.

-The last couple of hours of the journey were quiet and relatively uneventful.
-The rich fertile greens of the Dadès Valley eventually disappeared, and gave way to dry, rocky desert.
+The last couple of hours of the journey were quiet and uneventful.
+The rich fertile greens of the Dades Valley eventually disappeared, and gave way to dry, rocky desert.

-As far as our mission to make it in time for our night under the Sahara stars, well… we finally arrived to Riad Madu just before 7:00pm.
-This gave us exactly three minutes to check in, pack absolutely nothing for the evening, and begin our sunset camel excursion into the desert.
+We arrived to our riad in Merzouga just before 7pm.
+This gave us exactly 3 minutes to check in, pack absolutely nothing for the evening, and begin our sunset camel excursion into the desert.

 If we had to do it all over again, we wouldn’t change a thing.
 This road trip & this experience were truly unforgettable.